jamesrharwood/thesis/data/barriers.md

 ---

 id: need-right-time
-title: Researchers need guidance at a stage where they are able to act on it
+title: Researchers may not encounter RGs early enough to act on them
 driver_id: opportunity
 relation_ids: [need-enough-time]
 ---